cloudflare/workers-sdk/.changeset/funny-drinks-destroy.md

 "wrangler": patch
 ---

-fix: Require user-specified exported middleware to be an array
+fix: Don't use `ExportedHandler["middleware"]` for injecting middleware